divio/divio-cloud-docs/how-to/interact-database.rst

 Manage Postgres extensions
 --------------------------

-If you run a ``divio push db`` command that fails with:
+Although you cannot create extensions yourself on our shared database clusters, we can often enable extensions for you on request.
+The most commonly-requested of these is `PostGIS <https://postgis.net>`_.
+Please contact Divio support for this.

+You will run into errors if you perform an operation that requires or tries to create a missing extension, for example:

 ..  code-block:: text

+    psycopg2.errors.InsufficientPrivilege: permission denied to create extension "unaccent"

+from a database migration or

+..  code-block:: text

     ---> Processing error!

-the most likely cause is that your local database contains an extension that is not available on our cluster.
+from a ``divio push db`` command, when the local database uses an extension not available on the cloud.

-Although you cannot create extensions yourself on our shared database clusters, we can often enable extensions for you on request.
-The most commonly-requested of these is `PostGIS <https://postgis.net>`_.

-Run the Postgres ``\dx`` command :ref:`in a local database shell <interact-local-db>` to list extensions that you're using.
+Run the Postgres ``\dx`` command :ref:`in a local database shell <interact-local-db>` or in a cloud shell to list extensions that you're using.

 .. _common-db-operations: